-Modifications, on the other hand, are changes that alter or reduce the expectations for what your child learns.
-Modifications include changes to your child's curriculum, activities, or responses that allow your child to participate in activities with other children in the classroom or in school-wide activities.
-Modifications result in work that does not produce mastery of grade-level standards.
+Modifications, on the other hand, are changes

+that alter or reduce the expectations for what your child learns.
+Modifications include changes to your child's curriculum, activities, or responses that allow your child to participate in activities with other children in the classroom or in schoolwide activities.